santelizvargas/Simple-Chat-CodingChallenge/README.md

 * Please do not include binaries or external packages or libraries you have used.

-We respect your time and understand that asking you to give up an hour or so of your personal time for the interview process is a big ask.

-However, we want to make the process as simple and stress-free as possible, by allowing you to complete the first stage of the process in the comfort of your own home.

-We will also be using your submission in further stages of the process should you be successful.

-## What we are looking for

-### Test Coverage

-The solution should be developed “test-first”, should have good unit tests, and core functionality should be covered.
-Your tests should also be self-contained and not rely on external systems to be available to run.

-### Simplicity

-We value simplicity as an architectural virtue and a development practice.
-Solutions should reflect the difficulty of the assigned task, and should not be overly complex.
-Layers of abstraction, patterns, or architectural features that aren’t called for should not be included.

-### Self-explanatory code

-The solution you produce must speak for itself.
-Multiple paragraphs explaining the solution are a sign that it isn’t straightforward enough to understand purely by reading code, and are not appropriate.

 ## The Problem Statement

 Create a simple demo chat app that has some basic capabilities: